Slender: The Arrival: "Nightmare"

-Lauren continues onward to the radio tower and finds another storage outpost with a box of files.
-She learns that sometime after Charlie's disappearance, Charles saw him in his proxified form before being attacked by the Slender Man.
+The "Nightmare" chapter added in the 2023 remaster takes place before Lauren watches the tapes in the storage outpost.
+She additionally finds a box of files that detail Charles discovering a proxied Charlie before being attacked by the Slender Man.
 He wakes up in a derelict hospital which he explores while facing many of the Slender Man's hallucinations.
-Charles eventually exits the hospital and finds a crying Charlie, but when he approaches his son, Charlie transforms again and attacks him.
-Charles finds himself back in the hospital and sees messages on the walls telling him that he can save Charlie by cleansing himself with fire and sets the hospital ablaze.
+Outside the hospital, he finds Charlie crying and approaches him, but Charlie returns to his disfigured form and attacks his father.
+Charles finds himself back in the hospital, which he sets ablaze, convinced by messages on the walls telling him that he can save Charlie by cleansing himself with fire.